Stock market today: Asian markets slip as rising yields in the bond market pressure stocks

 Since their summertime leap and subsequent regression a couple weeks ago, crude oil prices have been shaky following the latest fighting in Gaza.
 The worry is the violence could lead to disruptions in the supply of petroleum.

-A barrel of benchmark U.S. crude gained 71 cents to $83.62 per barrel in electronic trading on the New York Mercantile Exchange.
+A barrel of benchmark U.S. crude gained $1.67 to $84.60 per barrel in electronic trading on the New York Mercantile Exchange.
 It slipped 58 cents to settle at $82.91 on Thursday.
-Brent crude, the international standard, was up 51 cents to $86.51 per barrel.
+Brent crude, the international standard, was up $1.63 to $87.63 per barrel.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.